AnexDev1/AnexDev1-master/README.md

 - 🌱 I’m currently working on private projects and collaborations
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3, react-native , node.js
+- 🥅 2023 Goals: Learn more about web3, react-native , node.js
-- ⚡ Fun fact: I love to draw
+- ⚡ Hobby: I love to create

 ### Connect with me: